Simpli5®, Red White & Blue® and RW II® vs. Invisalign®. How do they compare? -

-One of the biggest differences between the AOA Laboratory removable braces products and Invisalign's® is the way their aligners are made.
+One of the biggest differences between the AOA systems and Invisalign's® is the way their aligners are made.
 The manufacturing process associated with Invisalign® is very sophisticated.
 It involves the use of CAD/CAM technology (computer-aided design/computer-aided modeling), which is all very modern stuff.

-This process is probably much easier said than done.
-But from a technical standpoint, it is simple enough that some orthodontists have been using this technique, including making their own aligners right in their own office, for decades.
+This process is much easier said than done.
+But from a technical standpoint, it's simple enough that some orthodontists have been using this technique, including making their own aligners right in their own office, for decades.

 - Dental braces costs (by type). / Insurace coverage.

 - Removable aligner systems - (Invisalign®, ClearCorrect®, Simpli 5®)

 - Lingual braces systems - (Incognito®, iBraces®, In-Ovation® L, Harmony®)

 - Conventional braces. - (Bracket and wire appliances.)